Miss Linda Arrighi

 |Research Postgraduate in the Department of Psychology|

 2015 High School Diploma from Humanities High School with Latin & Greek "Polo Romani", Italy

 2020 MSci Neuroscience - Integrated with Work Placement year from University of Glasgow

 2021 PCert in Research Methods from Durham University

 I am currently an ESRC funded Cognitive Psychology student at Durham University.
 My PhD research explores the physiological correlates of stereotype threat and stress and their effect on cognition.
 The aim of our research is to develop interventions to counteract the effect of stereotype threat both physiologically and cognitively.

 During 2021, I have worked with the EDI SAT as a PGR representative to tackle issues of equality, diversity and inclusion that the student body feels affected by within the Psychology Department at Durham University.

-- A biopsychosocial approach to cognitive sex differences
+- A biopsychosocial approach to cognitive sex/gender differences

 - Neuromodulatory properties of sex hormones

 - Spatial attention and spatial cognition